snwau/SWSnapshotStackView/README.md

  1. Add `SWSnapshotStackView.h` and `SWSnapshotStackView.m` to project your Xcode project.
  2. Ensure `QuartzCore.framework` framework is added to the project if not already.
- 3. Import the Snapshot Stack View header file to the destination View Controller source using '#import "SWSnapshotStackView.h".
+ 3. Import the Snapshot Stack View header file to the destination View Controller source using `#import "SWSnapshotStackView.h"`.
  4. Create an instance of the Snapshot Stack View class either within a XIB using Interface Builder (IB) or programatically as you would any other view.
- 5. Set the desired image (an existing UIImage) to display using the `image` property within code.
+ 5. Set the desired image (an existing `UIImage`) to display using the `image` property within code.
  6. Set the desired display mode using the `displayAsStack` property within code.

 Refer to the Demonstration application `SWSnapshotStackViewDemo/` for example of use.